 Candidates don’t want to be kept waiting.
 Once they apply for a job they often expect to hear back from the employer to determine whether or not they were successful in progressing further.
 Automated updates or a level of communication between candidate and employer can help achieve this.

 A positive candidate experience is good for the employer brand.
 It reduces the chances of unsuccessful candidates bad-mouthing the employer and instead encourage them to reapply again in the future for a different role within the same company.
 Whereas a negative candidate experience can be damaging to business.
-It can encourage candidate dropout, as well as increasing financial and brand risks.
+It can encourage candidate dropout, as well as increase financial and brand risks.

 We want to hear your thoughts!
 Let us know in the comments below or on Twitter @CiiVSOFT.